egison/egison/design/type-pm-compatibility.md

 constraint solving, and zonking.

 Here, “synchronized” refers to this capability/target and matcher-slot fragment.
-The Haskell ordinary-type solver also contains production rules for CAS representations, tensors, type classes, ordinary gradual `TAny`, and other Egison features.
+On the TypePM grammar, the production entry point calls this relation directly and does not retry with a wider matcher relation.
+The Haskell checker also has separately selected rules for CAS representations, tensors, type classes, ordinary gradual `TAny`, and other Egison features.
+A successful use of one of those extension rules is not, by itself, evidence of a TypePM derivation.
+The mechanized executable checker remains the Lean implementation;
-A successful call to that whole production solver is therefore not, by itself, evidence of a TypePM derivation.
-The mechanized executable checker remains the Lean implementation; the Haskell integration records known departures through the boundary described below.
+the Haskell integration records known extra forms through the boundary below.

+### 2.1 A/R-constrained ordinary variables and recursive values

+Ordinary unification variables carry one of two usage classes without creating a second grammar of types.
+An argument-class variable (A variable) may be replaced by any `TypeOK` type, including `MatcherSlot`.
+A result-class variable (R variable) may be replaced only by a `ResultOK` type. `MatcherSlot` itself is not `ResultOK`; a function is `ResultOK` when its domain is `TypeOK` and its codomain is `ResultOK`.
+Consequently, slots may occur only in function-argument positions, including argument positions of a returned function, and never as a returned value.

+When A and R occurrences are unified, the A occurrence is strengthened to the R class.
+Substitution, generalization, instantiation, public annotation checking, and principal-type comparison retain that class.
+Thus an identity function can have one shared R variable in both its domain and codomain instead of losing the fact that the shared type must be result-admissible.

+A recursive binder is assigned one fresh monomorphic R placeholder before its body is inferred.
+The completed body type is made result-admissible and unified with that placeholder.
+The only syntax restriction is that each actually cyclic definition has a lambda or matcher literal at its root.
+The cycle analysis enforces only this root restriction; it does not classify producer names or contribute matcher capability evidence.

+At a next-matcher slot, an unresolved A variable is committed to `MatcherSlot`, while an unresolved R variable must be committed to `Matcher`.
+The latter value is checked against the slot, but contributes neither independent clause-shape evidence nor a `CapTargetOK` assumption.
+This decision depends only on the current A/R class, so direct recursion, a local alias, and an ordinary identity-function application follow the same rule.

-### 2.1 Root capability/target alignment
+### 2.2 Root capability/target alignment

 Every matcher-producing expression is aligned as one capability/target pair.
 The root capability and root target are resolved under the same prevailing